elthrasher/cdk-step-functions-example/README.md

 Read my post on [dev.to](https://dev.to/elthrasher/exploring-aws-cdk-step-functions-1d1e).

+Now updated to CDK v2!

 ## Useful commands

 - `npm install` do this first
 - `npm run lint` check your style
 - `npm test` perform the jest unit tests
-- `cdk bootstrap` the first time only to prep your environment
+- `npx cdk bootstrap` the first time only to prep your environment
-- `cdk deploy` deploy this stack to your default AWS account/region
+- `npm run deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
+- `npx cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template
+- `npm run synth` emits the synthesized CloudFormation template
+- `npx run destroy` removes your stack

-## Lambdas via SAM
+## Lambda functionss via SAM

-- `cdk synth --no-staging > template.yaml` to create the template for SAM.
+- `npm run synth` to create the template for SAM.
 - `sam local invoke <FN name from template.yaml> -e ./inputs/<JSON input>` to run the function locally.